oVirt/ovirt-site/source/index.html.md

 </div>
 <div class="row">
 <div class="span4 pad-left pad-right-small">
-### oVirt Joins Google Summer of Code!

-oVirt is please to be a part of the Google Summer of Code!
-If you're a student interested in participating in an open source project and earning some pay, too, check out our [ GSoC page](Summer of Code).

 ### Community is Key

 Community is not just about software development--there are many excellent ways one can be a part of the community, from joining our helpful mailing lists to meeting us at fun events to sending us a note to tell us how you use the software!